 Multiple Split Methods

-The splitter creates a new split file every nth element at the specified depth.
+The splitter creates a new split file after reading the specified number of element at the specified depth.

 Creates a new split file when the name of an element at the specifed depth changes.